mickeyfinance/trading/README.md

 """

-This module could be run in Quantconnect Lean Engine for backtesting.

-It is a simple VCP screener for US equities.
+This repo is for storing my trading algo.
+It is for personal interest only.

 @author: mickeylau